 The following day (Oct 9), I took the time to stroll the Walk of Fame, before checking out Hollywood Hills and the Griffith Conservatory.
 In the afternoon, I caught up with fellow Composing In The Wilderness participant Christian Dubeau.
 Later, in the evening, Dom had managed to get some tickets for the three of us to see Blade Runner 2049 at the Chinese Theatre, with gigantic Imax screen and impressive surround sound.

-Tom Petty Tribute on the Walk of Fame, Hollywood Boulevard, and the Griffith Observatory
+1) Tom Petty Tribute on the Walk of Fame, 2) the Griffith Observatory, 3) Hollywood Boulevard

 I left LA the next day (Oct 10), and began to make my way up the Pacific Coastal Highway (Highway 1), passing through Malibu and Santa Barbara.
 Unfortunately, the bridge that collapsed near Big Sur hadn’t been repaired by that time, so instead of continue my travel by the sea as intended, I had to divert inland back to Highway 101.